zuhlke-rex/practice-upload-images/README.md

 You are require to build a single page application that allows user to add text and image into canvas.
 Below are the basic requirements for the application:

-DONE - user can *upload image* to images list
+- user can *upload image* to images list
 - user can *add, edit and remove image and text* to the canvas

 _Note: the canvas element type is plain HTML `<div>`, not `<canvas>`_